 Founders and Advisors

 Mark Holmes is the CEO and co-founder of RavenWhite.
+He serves on the Department of Homeland Security DHS Infosec Technology Transition Council (ITTC).
 He was the co-founder of a successful telecommunications startup which was sold to a portfolio company of the Alabama state retirement fund.
 He is an angel investor both as Managing Director of Sand Hill Private Investments and as a Band of Angels member.
 Holmes earned his electrical engineering degree from Brown University, and is a member of the Institute of Electrical and Electronics Engineers (IEEE) and the IEEE Computer Society.

 Co-founder Dr. Markus Jakobsson has spent more than 20 years researching crimeware, fraud and mobile security, as Chief Scientist at Agari (email security), Senior Director at Qualcomm (malware and authentication), Principal Scientist at PayPal (fraud and authentication), Principal Scientist at Xerox PARC (authentication) and as Principal Researcher at RSA Security (authentication and privacy).
 He has authored eight books, published over 150 articles, and holds over 150 patents.
 He is a visiting research fellow of the Anti-Phishing Working Group, holds a Ph.D. in computer science from University of California, San Diego and master’s degrees from both University of California, San Diego and Lund Institute of Technology in Sweden.